 Individual operating segments for which discrete financial information is available are identified by the CODM and are operated by their respective management teams.
 These individual operating segments are aggregated in arriving at the reportable segments of the Group.

-From a business and financial perspective, management assesses the performance of the Group's business operations including ports operation, bonded logistics and cold chain operations, port-related manufacturing operation and other operations.
+From business and financial perspectives, management assesses the performance of the Group's business operations including ports operation, bonded logistics operation, port-related manufacturing operation and other operations.